iliana/20020-map/notes.md

 * Washington State: chapter 2, "running past Mount Rainier"
 * Virginia + Virginia Tech(?): chapter 2, "how could it possibly"
 * Georgia Southern + Syracuse: chapter 2, "they don't give a shit"
-* Louisville: chapter 2, "get a load of these nerds" / "but thanks to him ..."
 * Bowling Green: chapter 6, "and it just barely counts"
 * Northern Illinois + Western Kentucky+ chapter 8
 * Vanderbilt + Tennessee + Ole Miss(?) intersection: chapter 9